What is sexual violence?

 Who commits acts of sexual violence?

 Individuals who commit sexual violence are called perpetrators.
 Anyone can be a perpetrator of sexual violence, and perpetrators are all genders, ages, races, identities, etc. Perpetrators are most often someone the victim or survivor knows and/or have established trust with.
-Sexual violence is all about power and control, and it is never the victim or survivor’s fault.
+Sexual violence is all about power and control, and it is never the survivor’s fault.

 Who is responsible for sexual violence?